Beer Study Buddy

 A quick rinse with clean cold water can remove dust, cool the glass slightly, and reduce friction during draft service.
 The glass should not be dripping with old rinse water or smell like the rinser.
 Wetting a dirty glass does not make it beer-clean; it only wets the contamination.

-Frosted and frozen glasses create several problems.
-Ice crystals and rough frost provide nucleation sites that can force CO2 out of solution, causing foam and aroma loss.
-Frost can dilute beer as it melts.
-Freezers can add food, cardboard, or frost odor.
-Very cold glassware also suppresses aroma and can make a beer seem blander than it is.
+Frosted and frozen glasses cause problems for quality-focused service.
+Rough frost forces carbonation out of the beer, which costs foam and aroma.
+Frost melts into the beer and dilutes it, the freezer can add food or cardboard odor, and very cold glassware suppresses aroma so the beer seems blander than it is.
 Frozen mugs may be expected in some venues, but they are poor tools for accurate beer evaluation.

 Choosing Glassware by Beer and Service Context